kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 def tObj = TestObjectFactory.byXPath("a_Make Appointment", '//a[@id='btn-make-appointment']')
 ```

-I personally prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) tool to write correct locators.
-So usually I take the Style C. But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) feature does not support the Style C. Therefore the tool does not help me.
+I personally prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) feature to write correct locators.
+So usually I take the Style C. But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) tool does not support the Style C. Therefore the tool is not useful for me.

 I accept that, as [this post](https://forum.katalon.com/t/no-way-to-know-which-object-in-repository-is-being-used-in-scripts/51669/7) mentioned, the tool is designed for the common users.
 I see that the Style C is not common.
 OK, I would help myself.